CityOfBurlington/open-data-policy/README.md

 **Timeline**

-The comment period for the City of Burlington's Open Data Policy Oct #-31, 2019.
+The comment period for the City of Burlington's Open Data Policy **Oct 15-31, 2019**.
 After the comment period closes, all suggusttions and proposed edits will be taken from Github on October 31, 2019 in order to be draft the final policy.
-Once the final language is complete and the policy is enacted, the policy and specification will be placed back on Github as well as on the City's website at https://www.burlingtonvt.gov and open data portal to be hosted at data.burlingtonvt.gov.
+Once the final language is complete and the policy is enacted, the policy and specification will be placed back on Github as well as on the City's website at https://www.burlingtonvt.gov and open data portal to be hosted through OpenDataSoft.

 **Expectations**